Fluoroacetamide

 Fluoroacetamide is an organic compound with the chemical formula FCH2CONH2|auto=1.
 It is a compound based on acetamide with one fluorine atom replacing hydrogen on the methyl group.
-It is very toxic.
-It is a metabolic poison which disrupts the citric acid cycle and was used as a rodenticide.
-May cause reproductive disorders.
-If swallowed or in contact with skin, it can cause serious damage and death.
-Can cause serious eye damage.
+It is a very toxic metabolic poison which disrupts the citric acid cycle and was used as a rodenticide.
+If consumed it can cause reproductive disorders.
+In addition it causes serious eye damage.